rosette-api/helm/charts/rosette-server/README.md

 This storage class will create volumes backed by a newly created directory under the exported NFS directory.
 The directory name will be `<namespace>-<release-fullname>-roots-claim` and it will be deleted on the deletion of the chart.

+Use pathPattern to customize where the roots will be extracted under the NFS access point (e.g. `pathPattern: "rosette-roots/${.PVC.namespace}-${.PVC.name}"` will create the persistent volumes under <nfs-root>/rosette-roots on the NFS server).
 ### Create a secret from the license file
 If no rosette license secret exists in the cluster, create one by running
 ```